TSCPA classifies members according to the following types:

 - West Tennessee Chapter - Benton, Carroll, Chester, Crockett, Decatur, Dyer, Gibson, Hardeman, Hardin, Haywood, Henderson, Henry, Lake, Lauderdale, Madison, McNairy, Obion and Weakley counties. $40

 - Membership Classification - Membership classification shall be Student Member.

 - Annual Society Dues - $0 (includes dual membership with AICPA).

 - Chapter Dues - Student members pay no chapter dues.

 - Benefits - Student members are joint members of both Tennessee Society of CPAs and the AICPA.
-Student members will receive TSCPA student and chapter newsletters, the Tennessee CPA Journal and other general mailings from the Society office.
+Student members will receive TSCPA student and chapter newsletters, the online Tennessee CPA Journal and other general mailings from the Society office.
 Student members are also eligible for exclusive discounts on CPA exam review programs.